angular/angular/src/lib/stepper/stepper.md

 ### Linear stepper
 The `linear` attribute can be set on `mat-horizontal-stepper` and `mat-vertical-stepper` to create a linear stepper that requires the user to complete previous steps before proceeding to following steps.
 For each `mat-step`, the `stepControl` attribute can be set to the top level `AbstractControl` that is used to check the validity of the step.

 There are two possible approaches.
 One is using a single form for stepper, and the other is using a different form for each step.

+Alternatively, if you don't want to use the Angular forms, you can pass in the `completed` property to each of the steps which won't allow the user to continue until it becomes `true`.
+Note that if both `completed` and `stepControl` are set, the `stepControl` will take precedence.

 #### Using a single form
 When using a single form for the stepper, `matStepperPrevious` and `matStepperNext` have to be